 The Certified Appraisers Guild of America (CAGA) is a professional accrediting organization providing certification of personal property appraisers.
 The Guild has been instrumental in helping to standardize the personal property appraisal profession.
 The members of the Certified Appraisers Guild form a network of valuable appraiser contacts throughout the United States and Canada.

 The Missouri Auction School established the Certified Appraisers Guild of America (CAGA).
 Founded in 1905, the Missouri Auction School has trained auctioneers in general appraisal principles.
 For over a century, it has provided personal property appraisal training as part of its curriculum.
 It has been recognized world wide for its quality training programs by such organizations as Newsweek, The Wall Street Journal, Smithsonian Magazine, the Times of London, England and ABC, CBS, CNN and NBC news.

 Method of Appraisal

-There are four stages to the methodology of Munari Auctions’ Certified Appraisals.
+There are three stages to the methodology of Munari Auctions’ Certified Appraisals.

 Cost of Appraisals

 The expense of the report is incrementally stepped according to the level of work performed.